 Will separation for a time help solve marital problems?

-No, that has not been my experience.
+No, not usually.
 My experience is that to resolve problems a couple must communicate.
 If you separate you either do not communicate, or you significantly cut down on communications.
-Statements like, “I need my space,” or “I need to get my head together.” are usually malarkey.
-Usually the spouse wanting a “trial separation” is merely paving the way for a divorce.
+Statements like, “I need my space,” or “I need to get my head together” are usually malarkey.
+Usually the spouse wanting a “trial separation” is paving the way for a divorce.